 Professional firefighting associations, the FAA, and US Defense Dept. facilities may have best practice guidance available for decontamination of equipment.
 Since the process may vary depending on the types of foam and equipment used, we recommend that fire departments request assistance from qualified environmental contractors to identify an appropriate decontamination process.
 Decontamination processes recommended by such contractors often utilize detergents and multiple rinses for the equipment and a de-foaming agent in the wastewater containers prior to disposal.

 - How can fire departments dispose of fluorinated foam?

 There is currently no state-funded disposal program (e.g. "clean sweep") for PFAS-containing foam.
 The Wisconsin State Legislature considered creating a program like this in the last legislative session, but it did not pass before the legislature adjourned.
 Legislative action is likely needed to create and fund a pick-up and disposal program for PFAS-containing foam.
 Michigan started a similar program in 2019.

-Treatment and disposal of fluorinated foam depends upon both volume of foam and PFAS concentrations.
+Treatment and disposal of fluorinated foam depend upon both volume of foam and PFAS concentrations.
 Generators of fluorinated foam waste should consult their disposal facility or a qualified environmental consultant when making disposal decisions.

 Additional Information and Resources

 The DNR intends to maintain a partnership with the Wisconsin State Fire Chiefs Association, the Wisconsin State Firefighters Association and all Wisconsin fire departments to address this issue.
-Emergency rulemaking is underway to provide more structure and definition to the new statutory requirements.
+Permanent rulemaking is underway to provide more structure and definition to the new statutory requirements.
 The DNR will work with the state's firefighting community after the development of these rules to efficiently and effectively implement the new laws.
 Resources, information and guidance will be posted below as they become available.